Jake Bernstein, age 17, is a great example of how service-learning changes lives.

 What the President did not say should come as no surprise to educators.
 Teachers play a significant role in fostering the passion, ideas, and energy that motivates students to become engaged in their communities.
 This meaningful and important work happens every day in and outside of K-12 classrooms.

 The power that young people have to make a difference in the world cannot be measured through standardized testing.
-In my recent qualitative study, Civic Learning at the Edge: Transformative Stories of Highly Engaged Youth, college students recalled the powerful influence of educators in their lives.
+In Tomorrow’s Change Makers: Reclaiming the Power of Citizenship for a New Generation, college students recalled the powerful influence of educators in their lives.
 Memories included the elementary and middle school teachers who taught the importance of positive values like cooperation, compassion, teamwork, and getting along with classmates.

 Students recalled simple service-learning projects that made them aware of people in need.
 When students reached high school, the values they developed in younger years helped shape their civic identities.